TarantulaTechnology/bitcoind-docker/README.md

 You run bitcoind-dev-base-01, 2, 3, and then use final.

-Or if want to build everything from one dockerfile then user ubuntu.bitcoind.dockerfile, which contains the commands from bitcoind-dev-base-01, 2, and 3.
+Or you can build everything from one dockerfile then user ubuntu.bitcoind.dockerfile, which contains the commands from bitcoind-dev-base-01, 2, and 3.

 I don't store the built image because it is over 3 gig, I perfer to git clone this repo and use the dockerfiles to build the image locally.
 Once built bitcoind can be run as often as desired.